Same-Day Service Available

 Black-legged deer tick (Ixodes scapularis) — This is the tick responsible for transmitting Lyme disease, anaplasmosis, and babesiosis.
 Deer ticks are tiny (nymphs are 1–2mm), reddish-brown, and found throughout Westchester's wooded areas.
 The highest density populations are in eastern and northern Westchester, particularly in the Pound Ridge, Katonah, Lewisboro, and Yorktown areas.

 Lone star tick (Amblyomma americanum) — Larger than deer ticks, with a distinctive white dot on the female's back.
-Lone star ticks transmit ehrlichiosis and STARI.
+Lone star ticks transmit ehrlichiosis and STARI (Southern Tick-Associated Rash Illness).
 They're increasingly common in southern Westchester, including areas around White Plains, Scarsdale, and Port Chester.

 High-Risk Zones on Your Westchester Property

-- Deer corridors — Properties along deer pathways near Ward Pound Ridge Reservation and Teatown Lake Reservation see higher tick pressure
+• Deer corridors — Properties along deer pathways, particularly near the Bronx River Parkway corridor, Ward Pound Ridge Reservation, and Teatown Lake Reservation, see higher tick pressure

 Professional Tick Treatment for Westchester Properties